anthonyduong789/nvim/Notes/WorkNotes.md

   status “Active” a given “Equipment and Tool ID”

 7. Highest DMRRevision with the highest with Active with "Equipment AND Tool ID"

-## Talk to Martin

-- DMRRRevision how it's a text on the Operation Table but a number on the DMR table
-- Clarify all the access patterns and how they are implemented
-- deleting access pattern because ProductName is deleted